 Simply put, the HTTP(S) protocol allows you to connect to another server.
 In integrator.io, you will use HTTP connections to provide credentials and perform requests to different cloud applications that expose an API based on HTTP standards.

-Tip: If you are accessing a universal REST API, you are actually relying on the underlying HTTP protocol.
+If you are accessing a universal REST API, you are actually relying on the underlying HTTP protocol.
 An HTTP connection can be used for a RESTful endpoint, as well.

 Before continuing, you must be familiar with the app’s API, including its authentication method.
 Refer to the online or vendor-supplied documentation.

 The universal HTTP connector is by far the most flexible endpoint type with the widest variety of settings, to cover the many data transfer configurations that cloud apps employ.
-In most cases, you will not have to modify the optional sections in the HTTP Connection pane.
+In most cases, you will not have to modify the optional sections in the HTTP Connection panel.

 Several settings are available for configuring an integrator.io HTTP connection.